xiongyiheng/Prior-RadGraphFormer/README.md

 Prior-RadGraphformer is a transformer-based network aiming at directly generating radiology graphs from radiology X-rays.
 Generated graphs can be used for multiple downstream tasks such as free-text reports generation and pathologies classification.

 # Installation
-We recommend using python3.8 and following scripts to install required python packages
+We recommend using python3.8 and following scripts to install required python packages and compile CUDA operators
 ```
 python -m venv /path/to/new/virtual/environment
 source /path/to/new/virtual/environment/bin/activate
 pip install -r requirements.txt

+cd ./models/ops
+python setup.py install
 ```

 # How to train the Prior-RadGraphFormer